Here’s why you need to claim your Yelp listing today

 The closer your Yelp matches what you do, what you sell, and what sets you apart, the more likely you are to get a supportive review, rating, and recommendation.
 That same bike and climbing gear shop will get better reviews and have far happier customers if they categorize themselves as a BIKE AND ROCK-CLIMBING GEAR store.
 The key is to attract the people who will buy from you, not just people looking for businesses in a similar category.
 Quite often, people looking for local business have niche needs to fill.
 Don’t be afraid to get specific on your listing.

 Review sites can be a huge customer magnet for your business.
 The more you use them, the more potential customers will, as well.

 With all the various review site options, managing, tracking, and responding to all your customer comments can feel overwhelming.
 With Womply, you can manage and monitor you review listings, keep an eye on your online reputation, and get notifications to new posts, all from one convenient location.
-Request your preview today.
+Request your personalized demo today.

 Learn how businesses that use Womply:

 Get 22% more repeat customer visits